 Understanding the Difference Between Tax Evasion and Tax Avoidance

-discussing tax fraudThe Internal Revenue Service (IRS) notes the income tax system in the U.S. is based on voluntary compliance.
+tax avoidanceThe IRS notes that the income tax system in the U.S. is based on voluntary compliance.
 It is a volunteer action right up to the point that you do not volunteer to pay the taxes that are required of you.
 Failure to file your income tax return or filing a fraudulent tax return could earn you a criminal tax charge at some point.

 We talk a lot about types of tax fraud, how it occurs, and the consequences of conviction in a criminal tax matter brought by the IRS.
 As noted, tax fraud is one way that people evade their taxes.
 Before they took a criminal turn, the idea was to avoid paying taxes altogether.